mattcone/bus-o-matic/README.md

 ## Setup

-Your project needs to require Bus-o-matic.
+To get started with Bus-o-matic, require the gem and add your Port Authority API key.
 This can be put in an initializer.

 ```ruby
 require 'bus-o-matic'